 Growing up, my grandmother hosted a very formal Thanksgiving.
 So my mother (her daughter-in-law) hosted a very casual community leftover party at our house the following evening.
-My mother would make multiple batches of sweet and sour red cabbage and apples to bring to my grandmothers because she knew it went so well with the turkey sandwich fixings on her leftover spread.
+My mother would make multiple batches of sweet and sour red cabbage with onions and apples to bring to my grandmothers because she knew it went so well with the turkey sandwich fixings on her leftover spread.

 Consider your leftovers when planning your shopping and menu.
 Buy a loaf of rye bread, swiss or gruyere cheese, and sauerkraut if you want to make turkey Reubens over the weekend.
 Buy extra dinner rolls or a brioche loaf if you fancy a hot turkey sandwich with stuffing and gravy.
 Buy some wild rice and keep some carrots, leeks, and celery in your vegetable drawer for a pot of turkey soup.